Which is not to suggest that your holiday is in fact a “holy” day, if you don’t want it to be. Or isn’t, if you do.

 Without regard to race, creed, color, immigration status, sexual identity, lack of identity, handicap (physical or golf), erectile dysfunction, computer platform, or home team allegiance.

-And a happy onset of the impending new year (if calendar conformity is your thing) regardless of its predetermined format:
+And a satisfactory onset of the impending new year (while not denying the possibility that it might also be “happy”) regardless of its predetermined format:

 or Dilbert™ Day-to-Day

 This holiday wish supercedes all previous wishes, responsive wishes, tokens of said wishes (whether perceived, received, or appreciated) and further…

 Cannot be combined with any other wish

 And the Happiest …whatever doesn’t get us sued.

 Void where prohibited by law

 He Who Must Not Be Named

 Advent heralds the birth of He Who Must Not Be Named.